kkr202mlds/Achievement__Now/Responsive Web Design Certification/Notes.md

   </body>
 </html>
 ```
 - DOCTYPE declaration (Document Type Declaration) is an instruction placed at the very top of a web document to tell the web browser how to interpret and render the page.
+HTML5 document
 ```
 <!DOCTYPE html>
 <html lang="en">